 As part of the New Plastics Economy Innovation Prize, the Circular Design Challenge asks the question:

-How might we get products to people without creating plastic waste?
+How might we get products to people without generating plastic waste?

 The Circular Design Challenge seeks to catalyse innovation and help to advance the development of new packaging formats and/or delivery models that can be alternatives to the ones used today.
 The Challenge targets small-format items – which make up 10% of all plastic packaging – and include things like sauce and shampoo sachets, wrappers and tear-offs, straws, take-away coffee cup lids and bottle caps.
 These items generally don’t get recycled, either because they are so light and small they get filtered out in automated sorting processes, or because they are not worth the effort to be collected and sorted manually.